-We made a heavenly mushroom risotto with ramps
+We made a heavenly mushroom risotto with ramps this past weekend.

 Creamy, oozy, and rich--we proclaimed it the Best Risotto Ever and promptly ate the entire pot.